 Exploration of a single topic, author, or theme in literature.
-Possible topics include war literature, dramatic comedies, comics and graphic narratives, Native American women's autobiographies, or Irish literature.
+Possible topics include war literature, dramatic comedies, Native American women's autobiographies, or Irish literature.
 Designed as an introductory course.
 May be taken more than once with different topics.
 Prerequisite: none.
 Offered occasionally in May Term.